Return to Play Guidelines, FAQ & Resource Links

 If a participant presents COVID symptoms

-- You are legally required to isolate for a minimum of 10 days if you have a cough, fever, shortness of breath, runny nose, or sore throat that is not related to a pre-existing illness or health condition.
+- You are legally required to isolate for a minimum of 10 days if you have a cough, fever, shortness of breath, or a loss of taste & smell that is not related to a pre-existing illness or health condition.

 - The mandatory isolation period is 10 days from the start of symptoms, or until symptoms resolve, whichever takes longer.